gunnar-miklis/multi-filtering/README.md

 # FILTER COFFEE ☕✨

-This small interface allows users to **multi-filter** a dataset of Ai-generated fictional coffees, based various criteria.
+This small application lets users filter a dataset of fictional (AI-generated) coffees based on various criteria.

 It's part of my practice projects.
-Get familiar with advance filtering mechanism, handle multiple filters effectively, update the URL (search params).
-Enhance my knowledge in React (state management), TypeScript (create and handle more complex types) and CSS (learn and follow BEM methodology for cleaner and reusable css).
+The main goals are: Get familiar with advance filtering techniques, handle multiple filters effectively, update the URL (search params).
+Enhance my knowledge in React (state management, custom hooks), TypeScript (handle more complex types) and CSS (learn and follow BEM methodology for clean and reusable styles).

 &nbsp;